 A sprawling coffee-table-style book, this guide allots ample space to colorful photos, bottle beauty shots and even full-page guides to decoding the labels of selected whiskey bottles.
 It’s a book that invites you to pour a dram and settle in.

 Robinson is a longtime whiskey instructor at New York City’s Astor Center; this book is the next best thing to sitting in on one of his classes with a flight of whiskeys already poured.
 It’s organized by whiskey regions, and it’s clear the author’s intent is for readers to taste as they go.
 Bottle recommendation layouts exhort readers to “Taste This,” and each chapter concludes with a curated “Guided Tasting” section.

 Excerpt: “Laphroaig 10 Year is where you cross over the bridge to claim your whisky-drinker badge.
 It’s perhaps as good a stand-in as any when the aliens land and ask you: ‘What is scotch?’
 Pour them a dram of this oily, medicinal, peaty and fruit-laden elixir and watch them blast off with it, wrapped in their tentacles.”

 Heather Greene (Viking Studio, $25)

-When this book first came out in 2014 (the paperback, pictured, followed in 2015), Greene was the “spirits sommelier” at NYC’s Flatiron Room and a former Glenfiddich brand ambassador, and this book was novel in its approach: It encouraged readers to taste whiskey as a means of learning about it, even handing readers a “shopping list” of bottles.
+When this book was first published in 2014 (the paperback, pictured, followed in 2015), Greene was the “spirits sommelier” at NYC’s Flatiron Room and a former Glenfiddich brand ambassador, and this book was novel in its approach: It encouraged readers to taste whiskey as a means of learning about it, even handing readers a “shopping list” of bottles.